xiuql/BDSIM4CEPC/manual/source/model_description.rst

 2) The tunnel is just built in a straight line - this may be useful for linear colliders but may also cause geometry overlaps and the user is responsible for checking this!

+.. warning:: With option 2, the user is entirely responsible to ensure no overlaps occur
+	     (through good design).
+Also note that the samplers may overlap the tunnel depending on the tunnel geometry (samplers are square with half width of `samplerRadius`).
+In practice however, we haven't observed many ill effects because of this.
+Problems would take the form of 'stuck particles' and Geant4 would terminate that event.

-Examples of tunnel geometry can be found with the bdsim source code in */examples/features/geometry/tunnel*.
+Examples of tunnel geometry can be found with the bdsim source code in */examples/features/geometry/tunnel* and are described in :ref:`tunnel-examples`.

 +----------------------------------+-------------------------------------------------------+
 | **Tunnel Parameters**            |                                                       |